oopanuga/oopanuga.github.io/_posts/2015-7-30-to-be-an-anal.md

 ---
 layout: post
-title: To be an an anal, story of a code review
+title: To be an anal, story of a code review
 ---

 ## 30-07-2015 9.00 AM

-I arrive to the office like any other day, I have just run to there like any other day.
+I arrive to the office, I have just run to there like any other day.
 I am going to have a shower when another Technical Lead tells me:

 _-Could I talk to you for a moment?
 It is about the code review you did yesterday for my team, you are being an anal in this code._

 _- Excuse me, an anal?_

 _- Yes, the whole team thinks like that.
 Your comments are minor details and we don't have time to fix that.
 We will add a refactoring ticket later on but we need to get this work finished.
-We have been waiting for your code review a lot and now we get this code review.
-If you keep on doing like this we are not going to send you any code review._
+We have been waiting for your code review a lot.
+If you keep on being an anal we are not going to send you any code review._

 I start sweating, what's going on?
 Juan Antonio, you don't even know what to be an anal is, certainly not something good.
 I search for the definition.
 Urban dictionary: